bjtill/Mutation-Finder-Annotator-GUI/README.md

 # Mutation-Finder-Annotator
-A tool to facilitate induced mutations from sequencing data
+A tool with graphical user interface to facilitate finding and annotating induced mutations from sequencing data
 ____________________________________________________________

 Use at your own risk.